hongdake/learngit/readme.txt

-Gat is a version control system.
+Git is a distributed version control system.
-Gat is free software.
+Git is free software.